Saudi authorities on Ebola watch as millions gather for haj

 He added that the kingdom had recently established a Command and Control Center (CCC) to deal with any outbreak or natural disaster that might occur.

-"The center's opening was timely with haj, but is something that will continue to operate outside the haj period for any incidents Saudi faces."
+"The centre's opening was timely with haj, but is something that will continue to operate outside the haj period for any incidents Saudi faces."

 Those procedures, aimed at reducing crowd pressure which can lead to stampedes, fires and other hazards, have been intensified in recent years because of the growing security threat from the many political crises in the Middle East.